lucaspcamargo/qt-sonic/README.md

 # qt-sonic

-This is a demo of a Sonic the Hedgehog style engine, implemented in Qt/QML.
+This is a demo of a Sonic the Hedgehog game engine, implemented in Qt/QML.

-It started in the end of 2014 as something to do in a long winter with no money, and was mostly abandoned a little time later, but I decided to dust it off because it is still something interesting.
+It started in the end of 2014 as something to do in a long winter with no money, and was mostly abandoned some time later, but I decided to dust it off because it is still something interesting.

 I don't expect to be working on this again anytime soon, but it would be nice to complete at least one demo level at some point.
 Someday.
 Qt has already gone through two major releases (from 4 to 6)